siobhanlgorman/After-the-Party/README.md

 [Stack Overflow](https://stackoverflow.com/) was useful for looking up various solutions to bugs e.g. [whitespace only strings](https://stackoverflow.com/questions/2405292/check-if-string-contains-only-whitespace)
 ## Content
-The story content was developed by this author.
+The story content was developed by this author Siobhan Gorman.